wallrandal/docket/readme.md

 # About
 This is a simple project by Docket made to showcase my skills on Javascript, CSS and HMLT.
-I also used Sass on the development.
+For this project I chose to use also Jquery, Classes on Javascript and Sass; but I am also able to code this in different ways.
 By downloading the project you should be able to see a page like this:

 ![alt text](source/img/snapshot.png)